aaroncm/blog.munge.net/content/post/hey-listen.md

 I'd long considered myself a feminist, or feminist ally, but while I had been upset at the misogyny I saw, I realized that my concept of feminism was about exactly that; *my* feelings about misogyny.
 This isn't to say that my own feelings are without merit, but part of being an actual ally is to recognize when you are putting your own status above those of the group you supposedly support.
 Reexamining my assumptions and really listening to people--especially people whose opinions differ from mine--has vastly improved my understanding of feminism and the often-complicated issues involved.

-What's really difficult though, as [my friend notes](https://twitter.com/sleeeaze/status/374995031394115584), is learning to empathize with those you disagree with, even vehemently.
+What's really difficult though, is learning to empathize with those you disagree with, even vehemently.
 Empathizing doesn't mean that you come around to their point of view, mind; but that you try to understand how they got there without automatically discounting it.
 Honestly engaging with someone else's perspective is an extraordinarily powerful tool for learning.

 Now, please don't think that I'm trying to brag about how great I am at this, because I'm not.
 I'm learning, and it's often a real struggle.
 I still have knee-jerk reactions about other people that are often extremely unfair.
 But I try to stop and interrogate those reactions now; to ask why I'm having them, and what that other person might think from their perspective, and just *maybe* I'm actually a little full of shit.